zarrabeitia/adolpy/README.txt

     ...     r2 = z + d/c + math.cos(d)
     ...     return r1, r2 # and so on ...

-If you need to evaluate the function, proceed as usual:
+To evaluate the function, proceed as usual:

     >>> r1, r2 = myfunction(1, 2, 3, 4)
     >>> print r1, r2
     14 1.34635637914

-If you need the derivatives of the function, use the adolpy.derivate method:
+To evaluate the derivatives, use the adolpy.derivate method:

     >>> derivative = adolpy.derivate(myfunction)